Affordable Education Programs

 • Review total fees, not just tuition

-• Check if your school district offers tuition reimbursement
+• Some school districts offer tuition reimbursement

 If you are eligible, confirm in-state tuition options or regional reciprocity benefits.